vesalapu/credit-card-fraud-detection/README.md

 ## Model building:

 ## Deployment:
-Model is deployed using the flask framework.
+Model is deployed using the flask web framework.